fyodorio/angie/README.md

 Modern opinionated barebones Angular starter project generated using [Angular CLI](https://github.com/angular/angular-cli) and enriched with the latest and experimental framework features (but not spoiled by unnecessary 3rd-party dependencies).
+This boilerplate incorporates years of enterprise Angular apps development yielding into the main base principle: don't bloat the supply chain unless you like pain.

 ### Featuring